tamoipen/jonathanwolDRIDGEPROPER/README.md

 * Off-Broadway show
 * Opera at Lincoln Center
 * Rockefeller Center Christmas Tree
-* Rooftop Bars - *as many as you can find, e.g. Empire Hotel, 230 Fifth, the Me
+* Rooftop Bars - *as many as you can find, e.g. Empire Hotel, 230 Fifth, the Met*
+*